2. An Overview of Reactis#

 The tests may be run on the models themselves to detect runtime errors and to study and revise model behavior.

-The tests may be run on a new versions of models to flag differing behaviors in new versions.
+The tests may be run on a new version of a model to flag differing behaviors in the new version.

 Tests may be generated from models derived from legacy code in order to check conformance between model and legacy code.